by Laura McLoughlin

 This kind of writing is entirely off-putting for an actual human reader, so when it comes to guest posting, the most important thing is to be natural.
 After all, if you’re trying to rank for a keyword like breakfast recipes or car insurance, you’re likely to use those words or some variation of them in the body of your blog anyway.
 You don’t have to stuff them in.

 Ultimately, guest posting shouldn’t be about attempting to trick Google.
-It should be about good content and natural relationships, which better connects your business to potential customers, already searching for your products and services.
+It should be about good content and natural relationships, which better connect your business to potential customers, already searching for your products and services.

 Google itself states in its quality guidelines “Make pages primarily for users, not for search engines”.
-If you align your strategy with that instruction, you should start to see steady lift in your page rankings without damaging your reputation or risking penalties – and people might actually like your content, too.
+If you align your strategy with that instruction, you should start to see a steady lift in your page rankings without damaging your reputation or risking penalties – and people might actually like your content, too.